 array – This argument is the list of colors in Sheet1 i.e., Sheet1!$B$5:$B$14.

-row_num– We need to use the combination of the MATCH and COUNTIF function to configure this argument.
+row_num– We need to use the combination of the MATCH and COUNTIF functions to configure this argument.
 The MATCH function is used to find out the colors that do not appear in the unique color list.
 It eventually returns the first match if there are duplicates.

-And the COUNTIF function finds how many times a color in the unique list in Sheet4 appears in the main color list in Sheet1.
+The COUNTIF function finds how many times a color in the unique list in Sheet4 appears in the main color list in Sheet1.
 Here we used $B$4:B4 as the expanding reference to look for colors in the unique list in Sheet4 and the main list as Sheet1!$B$5:$B$14 in Sheet1 from where to look for colors.

 4. Use of the LOOKUP Function in Excel to Copy Unique Values

 We can also use a non-array function using the LOOKUP function to copy unique values to another worksheet.
 This is the generic formula-